jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 I like pretty much every music style if it's quality.
 I love listening to jazz and bossa nova in the background whenever I’m cooking for example.
 Inspiration comes from everywhere: a movie, television, a song in the radio while you are at the gym...
 I have my phone full of voice notes.
 <br><br>

-**RR: What steps do you take to ensure that you as an artist and your sound are constantly evolving?**
+**RR: That's really interesting.
+What steps do you take to ensure that you as an artist and your sound are constantly evolving?**

 I’m always listening what other artists are doing, not only the ones close to my style.
 Trying hard to go one step further every time I’m starting a track and making something different.
 It's also important to be open to learn.
 <br><br>